Lion Pose Pep Talk Barrier Repair Cream with Peptides + Ceramides shown in a minimal setting, highlighting a nourishing, eczema-friendly formula.

 2) Skinfix Barrier+ Triple Lipid-Peptide Cream — $54 (1.7 oz)

-Derm-favorite rich cream with a ceramide-cholesterol-fatty acid blend + peptides; great as a night cream or over hydrating serums.
+This rich cream is great as a night cream or over hydrating serums.

 3) La Roche-Posay Lipikar AP+M Triple Repair Moisturizing Cream